 A glass cage may be either hard; as that of bullet-resisting glass, or extremely brittle taking little effort to break it.
-Jesus wants to enter into one's heart and set them free.
+One's heart may be of the same nature; but Jesus wants to set one free.
 He said: I stand at the door and knock (the door of one's heart): If any man hear my voice, and open the door (only you can), I will come in to him, and will dine with him, and he with me (Revelation 3:20).

 In reading from the Book of Isaiah, he said: The Spirit of the Lord is upon me, because he has anointed me to preach the Gospel to the poor; he has sent me to heal the broken-hearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are oppressed (Luke 4:18).
 This day is this scripture fulfilled in your hearing (Luke 4:21).

-If one's heart is receptive; after receiving the Word of God, Jesus can easily enter in bringing salvation and deliverance to the wayward soul of man!
-If one's heart is harden, as bullet-resisting glass, rather than a glass cage more readily broken, one may very well stay in such a condition without the benefit of God's saving grace through His Son (John 3:16).
+If one's heart is receptive; after receiving the Word of God, Jesus can easily enter in bringing salvation and deliverance to the wayward soul!
+If a glass cage (or that of one's heart) is hardened as bullet-resisting glass, one may very well stay in such a condition without the benefit of God's saving grace through His Son (John 3:16).

 Scripture reveals: He that believes on the Son (the Lord Jesus Christ) has everlasting life: and he that believes not the Son shall not see life; but the wrath of God remains on him (John 3:36).
 May a glass cage of one's heart be of a brittle nature to allow Jesus in!